lydiadunning/food-plan/README.md

 #### Frontend

-React.js, no framework, build with Vite.
+React.js, build with Vite.
 Accesses backend with axios and manages server state with react-query.
 Manages forms with react-hook-form.
 Styled with Radix UI themes and primitives.

 ## Next Steps in Development